SaraSalaheddinZa/Java_ref/README.md

 Each step has its own responsibility.

 In Java, each step can become a separate method.
+Just like your personal signature identifies you on documents, every method in Java has a **method signature** that identifies it.

+A method signature tells Java:

+- What the method does
+- How to call it
+- Whether it returns a value
+- What inputs it needs

+Without method signatures, Java would not know which method to execute.

 #### Why Do We Use Methods?